rust-lang/book/second-edition/nostarch/chapter12.md

 To bring the library crate into the binary crate, we use `extern crate` `minigrep`.
-Then we’ll add a `use` `minigrep``::Config` line to bring the `Config` type into scope, and we'll prefix the `run` function with our crate name.
+Then we’ll add a `use` `minigrep``::Config` line to bring the `Config` type into scope, and we’ll prefix the `run` function with our crate name.
 With that, all the functionality should be connected and should work.
 Give it a `cargo run` and make sure everything is wired up correctly.